 Once you have shortlisted a few health insurance plans, Ask your Insurance agent to provide you with the policy wordings of the policy you have selected.
 Go through the Customer Information Sheet yourself.
 This is a one-pager that condenses all the key conditions you must be aware of.
 It is mandatory for health insurance Company to file this document with the Government (IRDA).

 This document is also available on the website of the insurance company.
 You can simply search by typing “health insurance plans name + brochure” on Google.

 If there are still any doubts left, ask as many questions you want, until you are satisfied.

+So, these are the 8 Things to Consider Before Buying Health Insurance Plans.
 Buying a reliable policy can certainly lower down your Health Insurance cost to a great extent.